hawkfish/duckdb-taco/README.md

 ### JDBC Driver

-The connector uses the 0.8.2+ DuckDB JDBC driver.
+The connector works with DuckDB JDBC driver v0.9.2 or higher.
 This is partly because the ODBC driver does not seem to work well on MacOS.

 At a high level, you need to download a recent version of the driver and